Lande21/RolandeU.github.io/README.md

 - MIRACLE: GOD will provide always 100%.

 Day 54 of 365. **Brave and thouthful!**
-- DAY: Wednesday,went to work,talked to Ivy, I rebuke it, All will be well, i am happy and thriving, we presented
+- DAY: Saturday ,went to work,talked to Ivy, I rebuke it, All will be well, i am happy and thriving, we presented

 3hr work: Daily💚💚💚
 God loves me dearly, May He guide all of  us!